Jo-Ming/Motion/README.md

 # Motion

+This was a project I did at University, as the technology was really new at the time, there was very few sources, examples, and references online and so it took a lot of time to figure some of this stuff out.
+I hope this can help give some people an idea of how to implement the CMU model and save them a lot of time so they can implement them into their own awesome projects :).

+At the end, if I remember, I'll discuss potential methods to improve performance.

 ## Abstract

 Often today it is very common to measure somebody’s health and wellbeing solely on the basis of speed and strength.
 Although these are important, often for sport/performance, there is another dimension of flexibility and mobility which are strong contributors to longevity/injury-prevention.
 One major hurdle for people is that flexibility and mobility take far longer build and train (especially if your biology is that of a male!), and it is easy for a person to fall into the trap of only training what they are good at which is often very inefficient.